stephenborish/veritaslivepoll/README.md

 Step 4: Wait for Question:

-getStudentPollStatus() returns { status: "CLOSED" } or { status: "WAITING" }.
+getStudentPollStatus() returns { status: "PRE_LIVE", ... } until the teacher starts the poll.

 The student sees the "Waiting for the poll to begin..." message.

 Step 5: Answer Question:

-The teacher starts the poll. getStudentPollStatus() now returns { status: "OPEN", ...questionData }.
+The teacher starts the poll. getStudentPollStatus() now returns { status: "LIVE", ...questionData }.

 The "Waiting" message disappears, and the question text, image, and answer buttons appear.